beerecca/dotfiles/README.md

 cp .stowrc.example .stowrc
 ```

-Now set the `--target` property in that file to point to your $HOME directory. e.g. `--target=/Users/gertrude`.
+Now set the `--target` property in that file to point to your \$HOME directory. e.g. `--target=/Users/gertrude`.
+This file creates the default command line options for when you run stow.

-Then, from the root of your dotfiles folder, run the following command to set up our default `stow` configuration that we'll need later.
+Then, from the root of your dotfiles folder, run the following command to create a symlink for all the files in this repo's stow folder to your home directory (aka the target, aka `~`, aka `/Users/gertrude`).

 ```
 stow -t ~ stow